byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **Soil Alchemy; Humans and Humus are Symbiotic Body and Soil Microbial Gardens.**

-***Ninety percent of cells contained in the human body are microbes.*** Microbes produce hormones that regulate growth, stress response, and immunity in plants and animals. *All components of an ecosystem are dependent on healthy soil for the system to function optimally.* Life is not possible without Rich Fertile Soil.
+***Ninety percent of cells contained in the human body are microbes.*** Microbes produce hormones that regulate growth, stress response, and immunity in plants and animals. *All components of an ecosystem are dependent on healthy soil for the system to function optimally.* ***Soil Life Matters to everyone,*** life is not possible without Rich Fertile Soil.

 ### Bokashi is *Soil Therapy;* Forgiveness and healing through nature.